 Alan J. Clark

 Bryan Cottle is a PhD student in the History of Christianity and Religions of North America program.
-He is currently preparing for his qualifying exams and dissertation.
+His dissertation will focus on religion and American politics, specifically examining the history of progressive Christianity from the last decades of the 20th century to the election of Barack Obama.
 His major research interests include North American religions, Mormon studies, and religion and politics.
-Prior to entering the PhD program, Bryan received his BA in History at Boise State University and his MA in Religion at Claremont Graduate University.
+Prior to entering the PhD program, Bryan received his BA in history at Boise State University and his MA in religion at Claremont Graduate University.
 He has served as both president and vice-president of the Claremont Mormon Studies Student Association.

 Rachel Hunt Steenblik